envoy/envoy-integrations-sdk-nodejs/README.md

-  * The below can be used both at the install level or global level */ await installStorage.set('foo', 'bar'); // sets foo=bar in storage for this install const { value } = await installStorage.setUnique('foo'); // creates a unique value for foo and returns it const { value } = await installStorage.get('foo'); // also gets the current value of foo await installStorage.unset('foo'); // deletes foo
+  * The below can be used both at the install level or global level */ await installStorage.set('foo', 'bar'); // sets foo=bar in storage for this install const { value } = await installStorage.setUnique('foo'); // creates and returns a unique value for foo const { value } = await installStorage.get('foo'); // also gets the current value of foo await installStorage.unset('foo'); // deletes foo